rettersoft/docs/src/pages/docs/project-components/classes.md

 - Private state is available for your methods only.

 > A state of a single instance cannot be larger than 5 MB.
-> If your class works in accelerated mode, the limit is 100 KB.
+> If your class works in accelerated mode, the limit is 250 KB after compression.

 In your implementation, you update the state object any way you want.
 Clients connected to this object will receive updates according to their permission level.